 - Knowledge of the relevant legal issues for the elderly and in particular the Court of Protection and Deprivation of Liberty Safeguards

 - Knowledge of geriatric medicine, neurology, neuroimaging and sensory disorders as necessary for the practice of old age psychiatry

 There is particular emphasis on multidisciplinary working and a global approach to management – spanning psychological, medical and social issues.

-As well as specialty specific training opportunities, there is the opportunity to engage in an extensive range of managerial, teaching and research opportunities provided within the School of Psychiatry and allied Universities, and we actively encourage trainees to make the most of these opportunities.
+As well as specialty specific training opportunities, there is an expectation that advanced trainees will engage in an extensive range of managerial, teaching and research opportunities provided within the individual Trusts, the School of Psychiatry and the allied Universities.
+Trainees are expected to make the most of these opportunities.